FilOzone/filecoin-pay/README.md

 -   **It can modify the payment amount** for the settled period by returning a `modifiedAmount`.
 -   **It can effectively reject settlement** for a segment by returning 0 for the settlement duration (`result.settleUpto` equals `epochStart`).

 However, the validator's power is not absolute.
-The Payments contract enforces these critical constraints on the validator's response:
+The FilecoinPayV1 contract enforces these critical constraints on the validator's response:
 -   It **cannot** settle a rail beyond the proposed settlement segment.
 -   It **cannot** approve a payment amount that is greater than the maximum allowed by the rail's `paymentRate` for the duration it is approving.